 Hearing aids benefit a majority of the 48 million Americans who have been diagnosed with hearing loss.
 They all serve the same basic function – amplifying sounds in order to help you hear more clearly – but the similarities end there.

-Hearing aids are available in a wide range of styles and sizes; you’ll need to take into consideration a number of different factors when making a choice, including your lifestyle needs, cosmetic preferences and the type and degree of your hearing loss.
+Hearing aids are available in a wide range of styles and sizes; you’ll need to take into consideration a number of different factors when making a choice, including your lifestyle needs, budget, cosmetic preferences and the type and degree of your hearing loss.